 What becomes the major downfall of Camp W falls within how expansive the story is, as well as the foundation for collecting badges.
 By “how expansive,” I mean it isn’t, really.
 One playthrough took me about two hours to go through without skipping any text, and a good portion of that felt like introductory jargon.
 Simply getting to the Human Realm took about a half-hour, with the scrambling to figure out all that was going on took another half-hour.
 That meant I had about an hour to enjoy the experience of being in summer camp and getting to know these other kids and counselors (and cook).
 In visual novel terms, this is next to nothing, and with how the story goes in introducing plot elements that work to disrupt the fun and games, it feels rushed, incredibly rushed.
 By the time I got to the “The End” that indicated the playthrough was over, all I could think was “Wow, that’s it?”

 To some degree, this could be alleviated by doing multiple playthroughs, as one cannot do everything possible in a single playthrough.
 The issue with this is that going through a whole other playthrough is mostly the same dialogue (which thankfully one can skip using a skip feature).
-The issue with that, however, is that one won't have the same immersive quality as if they read the whole thing start to finish, instead having the mindset of getting through all they missed for the sake of filling in the blanks.
-Enjoyable as these missing conversations with new characters may be, I still can't help but feel like I'm simply doing it because I want the accompanying achievements and not because I actually want to.
-Some differentiation with the general foundation of the story with each playthrough may help in combatting this.
+The issue with that, however, is that one won’t have the same immersive quality as if they read the whole thing start to finish, instead having the mindset of getting through all they missed for the sake of filling in the blanks.
+Enjoyable as these missing conversations with new characters may be, I still can’t help but feel like I’m simply doing it because I want the accompanying achievements and not because I actually want to.
+Some differentiation with the general foundation of the story with each playthrough may help in combating this.

 The other aspect that is bothersome is the act of collecting badges.
-In itself, collecting badges is fun, but here, it doesn't feel like I even deserve them.
-Every so often, the player is tasked with making choices that affect the outcome of a certain situation (outside of choosing who to hang out with/who's idea to go with).
+In itself, collecting badges is fun, but in Camp W, it doesn’t feel like I even deserve them.
+Every so often, the player is tasked with making choices that affect the outcome of a certain situation (outside of choosing who to hang out with/who’s idea to go with).
 Dependent on what choice one makes, they always end up rewarding the player with a merit badge.
 The sense of accomplishment absolutely plummets when it becomes a token thing for picking a choice, rather than actually doing something.
-Still, it's hard to implement that level of immersiveness in a short visual novel, so it's not that noticeable of a blemish; only another thing that becomes uneventful with continuous playthroughs.
+Still, it’s hard to implement that level of immersiveness in a short visual novel, so it’s not that noticeable of a blemish; only another thing that becomes uneventful with continuous playthroughs.

-As one would expect from a visual novel, there isn't too much a player can do outside of reading and clicking.
-There are some attempts made to make the game feel a little more immersive, which is appreciated, though fairly minimal.
-Outside of mountains of text, one can make choices, access their grimoire to see one's progress with spells, characters, and what-not; and trace images to cast spell during certain segments of the game.
+As one would expect from a visual novel, there isn’t too much a player can do outside of reading and clicking.
+There are some attempts made to make Camp W feel a little more immersive, which is appreciated, though fairly minimal.
+Outside of mountains of text, one can make choices, access their grimoire to see one’s progress with spells, characters, and what-not; and trace images to cast spell during certain segments of the game.
 This last example took me by surprise, and is likely the most distinguishing factor of the game on its own.
-For such a simple concept, it's nice to be able to re-evoke my enjoyment of Mario Party's Crazy Cutter mini-game in a different scenario.
-That aside, it's little things like this that better my experience with the game outside of simply reading and reading and more reading.
+For such a simple concept, it’s nice to be able to re-evoke my enjoyment of Mario Party‘s Crazy Cutter mini-game in a different scenario.
+That aside, it’s little things like this that better my experience with the game outside of simply reading and reading and more reading.